vekatze/neut/book/src/basis.md

 }
 ```

-When compiling a module, the compiler reads the field `dependency` in the `module.ens` and adds correspondences like the below to its internal state:
+When compiling a module, the compiler reads the field `dependency` in `module.ens` and adds correspondences like the following to its internal state:

 ```neut
 // alias => (the digest of the library)